Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (rear for the Lexus and front in the case of the Suzuki).
 The first one has a Toyota-engineered powertrain under the hood, a 8-cylinder, 32-valves 423hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 178hp engine designed by Suzuki.

 SafetyThe fact that the Lexus got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, when it comes to weight, a factor that most people underestimate, Lexus IS offers a considerable difference of 20% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, taking kerb weight as an important factor into account, Lexus IS offers a considerable difference of 20% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Suzuki does have a slight advantage, all the models observed together.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Suzuki does have a slight advantage, when all the models are taken into account.
 These are the results of an independent reasearch, while our visitors describe reliability of Lexus with an average rating of 4.9, and models under the Suzuki badge with 4.6 out of 5.
 Some independent research have also placed IS 14% above average, and Kizashi those same 14% below the first one.
-We should definitely mention that owners of cars with the same powertrain as Lexus IS rank it on average as 5.0 out of 5, exactly the same as the other one.
+Above it all, drivers of cars with the same engine as Lexus IS rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyLexus is way more agile, reaching 100km/h in 3 seconds less than its competitor.
 In addition to that it accelerates all the way to 270 kilometers per hour, 55km/h more than the other car.
 When it comes to fuel economy an obvious choice would be Kizashi, averaging around 7.9 liters of fuel per 100 kilometers (36 mpg), in combined cycle.
 That's 44% difference compared to Lexus IS!